 Gossip and rumor are common features in the kinds of communities that flourish in a college setting.
 Most of the time, the results of this public speculation are no more damaging than a bruised ego; on rare occasions, however, the damage can be more substantial.
 If you are accused, either verbally or in writing, of a crime you did not commit, or if your character is attacked in a public forum, you may be the victim of slander or libel, two forms of defamation.
 If this sounds like it may apply to your situation, speak to an attorney and explore your options for receiving restitution.

 If any of these injuries seem similar to what you experienced, know that you are not alone.
 An experienced legal representative can help you determine if you should receive compensation for any injuries.

 Suing for an Injury as a Student of Temple University

 If you have been the victim of another person’s carelessness or malice, evidence gathered after the incident can be your greatest weapon.
 If you are injured in the incident, seek medical help immediately.
 If you are physically able, though, you should try to collect information relevant to what happened.
 This will usually take the form of photos of the scene or copies of police reports; if anyone nearby witnessed the event, try to obtain their contact information, including their name, address, and phone number.
 Remember that this evidence will likely be crucial in establishing the facts of your case.

 Find the Representation You Deserve at the Reiff Law Firm

-Many victims of attacks or accidents feel isolated and alone after the incident; the team of lawyers at the Reiff Law Firm stand ready to demonstrate that help is available.
+Many victims of attacks or accidents feel isolated and alone after the incident; the team of Philadelphia personal injury lawyers at the Reiff Law Firm stand ready to demonstrate that help is available.
 If you find yourself faced with mounting medical bills, loss of wages, or constant pain and suffering, we can and will fight to get you compensation for your losses.
 To schedule a free consultation, contact us today at (215) 515-3913.